gedemagt/appdata/README.md

 ## Custom KeyValue Store
 You can create a custom KeyValue store by extending the `KeyValueStore` base class, or the `DictKeyValueStore` if you want to use a dict internally, and serialize it in a special way.
+Remember to registering it to the AppData object.
 ````python
 from appdata import appdata
 from appdata.kv_store import KeyValueStore